Clients often ask about shareholders agreements – whether it is a good idea to create one, and how best to do so.

 Established retailers are likely to sell higher quality documents.
 Not only would mistakes in an agreement be noticed and corrected over time, but also subsequent revisions and improvements are likely to have been made.

-Technology needs capital behind it, but technology itself isn’t an indicator of quality.
-In fact, these companies see themselves as tech companies that happen to operate in the legal industry, rather than lawyers who use technology.
+These companies tend see themselves as tech companies that happen to operate in the legal industry, rather than lawyers who use technology.
+The attention is on the tech, and not on the document.

 Just as the provision of help is an indicator of a well thought out product, if a template can be edited without needing to be an expert in word processing, it shows that someone has thought about how to make a good quality document that anyone can use.